-Stefanie’s research and interest areas include chronic disease management, physical activity promotion, and access to healthy foods particularly as it relates to employee wellness.
+Stefanie’s research and interest areas particularly include health in aging, workplace wellness culture, and advocating for more supportive family leave policies and maternal/paternal support in the workplace.
 Stefanie is a Greensboro native and enjoys spending time with her husband, Jeff; 3 children, Gracie, Lila, and Jett; dogs, Lucy, and Frank; and cat, Bolt.

 HealthyUNCG Graduate Assistants